 ROAD TRIP CHECKLIST FOR YOUR TIRES

 Tire safety isn’t an option; it’s a must.
-And, believe it or not, safety starts before your car even starts rolling.
+And safety starts before your car even starts rolling.

-Here’s Discount Tire’s very easy road trip car checklist before you hit the road.
+Here’s Discount Tire’s very easy road trip car checklist:

 At Discount Tire, we recommend regularly checking your tire’s tread depth.